andygup/geodev-hackerlabs/develop/jsapi/work_with_proxy/lab.md

 5. Using the pulldown menu under `Service` select `route`.
 Then set `Request Limit` to `3` per second.
 Then click `Configure`.

-6. Copy the `Proxy Url` and paste it into the `RouteTask.url` property.
-Your app should now be ready to use.
+6. Copy the `Proxy Url` and replace the `RouteTask.url` string in your jsbin app.
+The app should now be ready to use.